-Mimi Mondal is a Dalit writer of speculative fiction and social-justice nonfiction, and the first Hugo Award nominee from India.
-Her first book, Luminescent Threads: Connections to Octavia Butler, edited along with Alexandra Pierce, is currently a finalist for the Hugo Awards 2018, and longlisted for the Locus Awards 2018.
+Mimi Mondal is a Dalit speculative fiction writer and editor, and the first Hugo Award nominee from India.
+Her first book, Luminescent Threads: Connections to Octavia E. Butler, edited along with Alexandra Pierce, is currently a finalist for the Hugo Awards 2018 and the Locus Awards 2018.
 Between 2017 and 2018, she worked as the Poetry and Reprint Editor of Uncanny Magazine, a twice-Hugo-Award-winning magazine of science fiction and fantasy.

 Professionally, Mimi is trained as an editor.
 She worked at Penguin Random House India between 2012 and 2013, and was a Commonwealth Scholar in Publishing Studies at the University of Stirling, Scotland between 2013 and 2015.
 She also holds an MFA in Creative Writing (Fiction) from Rutgers University, and looks forward to teaching creative writing.